 Our school recognises that CYP are vulnerable to and capable of abusing their peers sexually.
-We consider any allegation of child on child sexual abuse seriously and do not tolerate or pass off harmful sexual behaviour as 'banter', 'just having a laugh' or 'part of growing up'.
+We consider any allegation of peer on peer sexual abuse seriously and do not tolerate or pass off harmful sexual behaviour as 'banter', 'just having a laugh' or 'part of growing up'.
 These allegations are managed in the same way as any other child protection concern and follow the same procedures, including seeking advice and support from other agencies as appropriate.

-This policy is in line with the safeguarding requirements in Keeping Children Safe in Education (Department for Education ('DfE'), 2020), which we must work to; Part 5 of the Keeping Children Safe in Education statutory guidance sets out how schools should manage reports of child-on-child sexual violence and harassment.
-This policy also links to the guidance issued by the DfE in 2018: Sexual violence and sexual harassment between children in schools and colleges.
+This policy is in line with the safeguarding requirements in Keeping Children Safe in Education (Department for Education ('DfE'), 2023), which we must work to; Part 5 of the Keeping Children Safe in Education statutory guidance sets out how schools should manage reports of child-on-child sexual violence and harassment.